microsoft/vscode-chrome-debug/README.md

 If you want to use a different installation of Chrome, you can also set the "runtimeExecutable" field with a path to the Chrome app.

 ### Attach
 With `"request": "attach"`, you must launch Chrome with remote debugging enabled in order for the extension to attach to it.
+Here's how to do that:

 __Windows__
 * Right click the Chrome shortcut, and select properties